trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

    - `starting`: Container is running but health checks are still in progress
    - `unhealthy`: Container is running but failing health checks

-The playbook is configured with `force_handlers: true` to ensure that state recovery is executed even when the playbook fails, which is essential for service restoration after backup failures:
+The playbook is configured with `force_handlers: true` to ensure that state rollback is executed even when the playbook fails, which is essential for service restoration after backup failures:

 ```yaml
 - name: Backup Forgejo Rootless services